phax/ph-css/README.md

 ## News and noteworthy

+* v6.2.2 - work in progress
+    * Updated to ph-commons 9.4.0
 * v6.2.1 - 2020-02-29
     * Improved the pattern for colors in hex values ([PR #55](https://github.com/phax/ph-css/pull/55))
     * Fixed a grammar issue that resulted in failed `calc` parsing ([issue #57](https://github.com/phax/ph-css/pull/57)).
 The implications of this change are, that the special IE6 and IE7 hacks with `$` and `*` as identifier prefixes are no longer supported.
 If you need to parse CSS suitable for these old browsers, stay with v6.2.0.